Timeline of US intervention in the Syrian civil war: June–December 2022: Rocket attacks, continued raids against ISIL, and death of third ISIL leader

 Abu al-Hasan al-Hashimi al-Qurashi, the third leader of ISIL, killed himself with a suicide vest during an operation conducted by former Free Syrian Army rebels in Daraa Governorate in mid-October.
 The death was publicly confirmed by ISIL on 30 November.

-Between 8-16 December, U.S. troops and the SDF conducted six joint operations that captured five suspected ISIL operatives allegedly planning to attack the Al-Hawl refugee camp.
+Between 8 and 16 December, U.S. troops and the SDF conducted six joint operations that captured five suspected ISIL operatives allegedly planning to attack the Al-Hawl refugee camp.
 On 11 December, 2:57 am local time, U.S. forces carried out a helicopter raid in eastern Syria which resulted in the deaths of two senior ISIL commanders, including an ISIL Syria Province Official identified only as "Anas."
 CENTCOM announced on 20 December that U.S. troops conducted three helicopter raids in the previous 48 hours, capturing six suspected ISIL operatives, including ISIL Syria Province Senior Official "al-Zubaydi" who allegedly facilitated ISIL attacks in Syria.
 "Preliminary indications" suggested there were no civilian casualties in the raids.

 On 29 December 2022, CENTCOM reported U.S. forces in Syria carried out 108 missions alongside the SDF and 14 "unilateral" operations throughout 2022, killing 466 and capturing 215 suspected ISIL operatives, with no U.S. troops killed or wounded in the region.
 U.S. Air Forces Central Command declined to specify how many air missions were conducted in Syria in 2022.
 CENTCOM commander Michael Kurilla stated 20,000 suspected ISIL militants continued to be held prisoner inside Syria, and cautioned about the Al-Hawl refugee camp remaining a potential hub for recruitment and ISIL radicalization.